This post may contain a few affiliate links, meaning if you make a purchase through them I may earn a small commission at no extra cost to you!

 - Paper Towel – I always have this on hand to wipe off any excess water on the brush to get the right consistency while I’m painting.

 - Brushes – For all these paintings, I used 2 round brushes.
 A smaller & a slightly larger size.
 The round brushes are nice because once dipped in water and paint the tip comes together and you can get a pretty sharp line with it.
 You can also use the round body to get larger strokes-so you’ve got both thick and thin in one brush!

-- Acrylic Paints – I used Liquitex pro grade.
+- Acrylic Paints – I used Liquitex pro grade(or heavy bodied acrylics).
 These are AWESOME paints!
 They really are worth the extra money for the higher quality.
 I’ve used a bunch of different acrylic paint over the years, and you can use whatever brand you want, but if you’re really into painting and/or just want the best quality you can get, then try these out!
 They look better, they feel better, they mix really well, and they go a long way!
 They’re a higher viscosity(thickness) than cheaper brands, so you can water down as needed.
 The colors I used for these paintings are: Titanium White, Ivory Black, Phthalo Blue, Ultramarine Blue, Deep Magenta, Cadmium Yellow, and Naphthol Crimson.

 Step 1 – Reference & Preparation